HackYourFuture/JavaScript1/Week7/MAKEME.md

     • apply
     • bind
 • Code flow (order of execution)
-• Async VS Sync
 ```

 >[Here](/Week7/README.md) you find the readings you have to complete before the eighth lecture.

-## Step 1: Give feedback on Step 3 and 4 of last weeks homework.
+## Step 1: Give feedback on Step 4 and 5 of last weeks homework.

 _Deadline Monday_